Hook (film): Plot

 While infiltrating the pirate town, Peter sees Jack playing in a baseball game organized by Hook, who has taken on a fatherly role.
 Devastated, Peter returns to the Lost Boys' camp with renewed determination.
 His shadow leads him to the ruins of Wendy's house, where he remembers his past: as an infant in the early 1900s, he ran away from his mother, fearing growing up and dying, and was brought to Neverland by Tinker Bell.
 Visiting his family later, he found they had a new child and assumed they had forgotten him.
-Peter met Wendy, who fell in love with him, but as she aged and started a family, Peter fell for her granddaughter, Moira, and remained with her.
+Peter met Wendy, who fell in love with him, but as she aged and started a family, Peter fell for her granddaughter Moira and remained with her.
 Recalling Jack's birth as his happiest memory, Peter regains his powers and ability to fly.
 That night, a heartbroken Tinker Bell confesses her unrequited love to Peter.

 The next day, Peter and the Lost Boys launch an attack on the pirates.
 While Peter rescues Maggie, Rufio is fatally wounded in a duel with Hook.
 Witnessing Rufio's dying wish for a father like Peter, Jack reconciles with his father.
 Peter prepares to leave Neverland with his children, but Hook demands a final battle, vowing to eternally stalk Peter's descendants if denied.
 With help from Tinker Bell and the Lost Boys, Peter subdues Hook, who feigns surrender.
-Hook tries to stab Peter, but misses and impales the taxidermied Crocodile that once ate his hand.
-The Crocodile appears to come to life, topples over, and consumes Hook.
+Hook tries to stab Peter, but misses and impales the taxidermied crocodile that once ate his hand.
+The crocodile briefly appears to come back to life, toppling over and consuming Hook.
 Tinker Bell then returns Jack and Maggie home while Peter bids farewell to the Lost Boys, appointing Thud Butt as their new leader.
 Thud Butt gives Peter a bag of marbles that belonged to Tootles, a former Lost Boy.

 Peter awakens in London, where Tinker Bell tearfully bids him farewell.
 Transformed by his journey, Peter joyfully reunites with his family and discards his work phone.
 He returns the bag to Tootles, who sprinkles the pixie dust within on himself and flies off to Neverland.
 When Wendy observes that Peter's adventures are over, he replies, "To live will be an awfully big adventure."